li1/st2-lite/README.md

 Constructs a fixed-window PAG and works with Timely / DD out of the box.
 The PAG can be visualized using the `dashboard`, a cljs+D3.js frontend.

-st2 lite is not meant to be a complete "analysis app".
+st2 lite is not meant to be an end-to-end online analysis solution.
 For that, try out [SnailTrail 2](https://github.com/li1/snailtrail).

 ## Running